knonode/Hang_Hampelman/README.md

 ASCII graphics of the hanged Hampelman - ```stages``` MUST be used.
 Other parts of GUI is up to you.

+However, if your Hampelman figure is hanged by a Python snake, then you should use that graphics.

 Player MUST pay at least 1 Algo to play.
 Reward for guessing right word is atm a random number from 0 to 9, and is up to you to redefine.